India Information - Page 1

 India is the world's second most populous country (after China).
-The population was estimated at 1,147,995,904 in 2008.
+The population was estimated at 1.3 billion in 2018.
 Over eighty percent of the people are Hindus.
 Hindus are separated into different castes: there are priests (Brahmins), soldiers and governors; traders; servants and untouchables.
 Untouchability was abolished in 1950.

 India has more languages than any other country - fifteen main languages and hundreds of other languages and dialects.
 The most important language is Hindi, spoken by around one in five of the population.
 The other main languages are Bengali, Urdu, Punjabi, Gujarati, Tamil and Telegu.
 Hindi is mostly a language of the north and regional political differences have produced opposition to its adoption as a national language.

 India's diversity of languages is matched by its diversity of religions.
 It was also the birthplace of two of the world's great religions: Buddhism and Hinduism.